Ali Abdelaziz

-Ali Ibrahim Abdelaziz (Arabic: علي عبدالعزيز) is an Egyptian mixed martial arts manager, having founded Dominance MMA Management.
+Ali Ibrahim Abdelaziz (Arabic: علي عبدالعزيز) is an Egyptian-American mixed martial arts manager, having founded Dominance MMA Management.
 Abdelaziz is the former executive vice president and matchmaker for the World Series of Fighting promotion.
 He is also a former MMA fighter.

 Early life

 Abdelaziz spent his youth growing up in Cairo playing soccer, later focusing on judo.
 He came to the United States for the first time in 1996 when he traveled to the Olympic Training Center in Colorado Springs.

 Career

 Coming off of a loss in Japan, upon his return to Renzo Gracie's academy in New York where he trained, Gracie suggested Abdelaziz stop fighting and start managing fighters.
 In 2008, Abdelaziz founded Dominance MMA Management.
 Early on, he managed Gregor, Igor and Rolles Gracie, along with Rafael Natal and other fighters, many being taken on as clients for free.
 Eventually, Abdelaziz became a manager for Renzo Gracie.

 Through Dominance MMA, Abdelaziz manages several former UFC champions, such as Khabib Nurmagomedov, Kamaru Usman, Justin Gaethje and Henry Cejudo, among others.
 He also manages the UFC's current women's bantamweight champion Kayla Harrison and former featherweight champion Lance Palmer.
 Of the 150 fighters on Dominance's roster, 80 were in the UFC as of June 2020.